rahul0705/rahul0705.github.io/src/content/blog/2019-05-16-how-to-use-git-effectively.md

 The point of `develop` is to be the branch where all development will originate from.
 Feature and Release branches will be branching off `develop`.
 This is sometimes called the `integration` branch.

-> This a good place to run your nightly build within your Continious Integration environment.
+> This a good place to run your nightly build within your Continuous Integration environment.

 ## Feature

 The point of a `feature/<issue_number or description>` or `feature-<issue_number or description>` branch is isolate changes of a feature so a developer has a consistent baseline to work with.
 It is common practice to merge `develop` into your feature branch often to ensure your baseline will work with current changes.
 The `feature` branch will branch off `develop` and be merged back into `develop` when work is completed.

-> This is a good place to run builds on a push bases within your Continious Integration environment.
+> This is a good place to run builds on a push bases within your Continuous Integration environment.

 ## Release